 A Short Story Across the Potomac River from Washington is the historic city of Alexandria, Virginia.
 The city was an active and important seaport in the colonies from the early eighteenth century and has buildings dating back to the seventeenth century.
 It was originally part of the land ceded to the Nation’s Capital but wasContinue reading “Alexandria Virginia, A Grave And A Legend”

-Memories of odd moments and interesting finds along the way.
-Click the images below and enjoy our short stories.
+Memories, odd moments and interesting discoveries.
+Click the images below access our short stories.

 A Short Story Spending a few days in Vietnam on two occasions recently, we spent time shopping on Dong Khoi Street in Saigon.
 (Officially, it’s Ho Chi Minh City, but even the residents still call it Saigon.)
 Vietnam is bargain hunter heaven, featuring a great exchange rate with the U.S. Dollar which are accepted virtuallyContinue reading “A Vietnam Adventure, An Afternoon Shopping On Dong Khoi Street”